 2 cups dry white wine

-8 cups chicken or beef stock
+8 cups low-salt chicken stock or beef stock

-Salt and freshly ground black pepper to taste
+Salt and freshly ground pepper to taste

-6 slices day-old French bread
+Eight ¾”-inch-thick slices day-old French bread

-3 cups shredded Gruyère cheese or Comte cheese
+3 cups shredded Gruyere or Swiss cheese

 Makes 6 servings